Overview of Hawaii Testing Requirements

 Who Must Take the Tests?

-Prior to entering a teacher education program at your college or university, you may be required to take the Praxis™ Core Academic Skills for Educators (Core) tests or the Praxis I® Pre-Professional Skills Tests (PPST®) to demonstrate your qualifications in Reading, Writing and Mathematics.
+Prior to entering an educator preparation program at your college or university, you may be required to take the Praxis® Core Academic Skills for Educators (Core) tests to demonstrate your qualifications in Reading, Writing and Mathematics.

 In Hawaii, you may also take an appropriate Praxis II® test for a selected content area.
 If an applicant completes a dual (Elementary and Special Education) program, that applicant may have to take a Praxis II test in both of the content areas.